bfansports/CloudProcessingEngine-Decider/docs/plan_getting_started.rst

 Step Statuses
 -------------

-Until now, we have talked about steps beein `"completed"` or not.
+Until now, we have talked about steps beeing `"completed"` or not.
 This means that the step execution finished either successfully or failed.

 You can express more control over your steps' execution by specifying exactly